Y

 Children

 These dogs generally are good family dogs.
 They do well with children and can be very affectionate with them.
-This breed can also be highly protective of the children and other members of his family.
+This breed can also be highly protective of the children and other members of its family.
 They typically do best when they are raised with children in a home.
 However, while a Yakutian Laika can be very gentle with children, they are also not very tolerant of children who are not respectful towards them.

-Dogs similar to Yakutian Laika
+Dogs similar to the Yakutian Laika

 Siberian Huskies, Alaskan Malamutes, and Samoyeds are three breeds that are similar to these dogs.